Open

 Processing and Agreement

-- Funding is only confirmed once a financial instrument is signed
+- Funding is never guaranteed until and unless a financial instrument is signed.

 Additional information